gromacs/gromacs/docs/release-notes/2021/major/portability.rst

 |Gromacs| now builds correctly on Windows with MSVC even when the path
 to the source or build directory has a space in it.

+RDTSCP usage and reporting
+""""""""""""""""""""""""""

+|Gromacs| now defaults always on x86 to use the RDTSCP machine
+instruction for lower latency timing.
+Very old machines might need to configure with ``GMX_USE_RDTSCP=off``.
+Non-x86 platforms are unaffected, except that they will no longer report that RDTSCP is disabled (because that is self-evident).